annisasarah/iot-trainer-module-2019/README.md

 ## Expertiment 1
-The first experiment is to read the data from a sensor (DHT11), and show the current temperature and humidity on the OLED display. the code available on: <a href="/about/about_team.htm">Code for Experiment 1</a>
+The first experiment is to read the data from a sensor (DHT11), and show the current temperature and humidity on the OLED display. the code available on: <a href="/about/about_team.htm">Code for Experiment 1</a>.
-the circuit for experiment 1:
+The circuit for experiment 1:
 <a href="https://sites.google.com/view/telecom-uaj/home"><img src="https://raw.githubusercontent.com/annisasarah/iot-trainer-module-2019/master/doc_files/Experiment%201.JPG"></a>